quartz-scheduler/quartz-scheduler.org-site/README.md

 * To generate and view the site "jekyll serve -w"   ( then point your browser at http://localhost:4000" )
 * To generate the site "jekyll build"

+NOTE: On windows, you would need to run `bundle.bat exec jekyll serve -w` instead.

 ---